-It’s not by chance that coconut oil has emerged as a widespread phenomenon.
-As you might expect, there are some powerful and compelling reasons for its notable rise in popularity.
+It's not only by chance that coconut oil has emerged as a widespread phenomenon.
+As you might expect, there are some mighty powerful and compelling reasons for its notable rise in popularity.

 Incredibly versatile, coconut oil is equally at home for cooking and baking – and even in the production of creams and ointments for topical use.
-Even more than that, while the jury is still out on the complete picture, the health effects of coconut oil that we can prove are remarkable.
+Even more than that, while the jury is still out on the total picture, the health effects of coconut oil that we can prove are shaping up to be remarkable.

 Let's take a look inside the coconut today and trace what we can prove and what we can't when it comes to coconut oil.

 Coconut oil is an edible substance made from mature coconuts that grow from the coconut palm (Cocos Nucifera).
 The oil is usually extracted from the kernel (otherwise known as meat) portion of the coconut fruit – which is also suitable for direct human consumption.
 Coconuts are extremely resilient – use a coconut opener to safely open one if you fancy doing it yourself.

 There are a few ways to extract oil from the coconut, but the two most common are:

 The coconut kernel contains an elevated amount of saturated fats that slow down its oxidizing process, making coconut oil very resistant to rancidification.
 As a result, coconut oil has a high shelf life no matter which form you purchase it in.